PaddlePaddle/Research/KG/DuIE_Baseline/README.md

 The code is tested on a single P40 GPU, with CUDA version=10.1, GPU Driver Version = 418.39.

 ### Download Dataset
-Please download the training data, development data from the competition website, then unzip files into `./data/` and rename them to `train.json`, `dev.json`.
+Please download the training data, development data from the [competition website](https://aistudio.baidu.com/aistudio/competition/detail/31?isFromCcf=true), then unzip files into `./data/` and rename them to `train.json`, `dev.json`.
+MD5 code for train.json: c31b9c53382b29688867ff0cfdc57ec6
+MD5 code for dev.json: 05b4ac0336b0a5ff402115a5d2060331

 ### Download pre-trained ERNIE model
 Download ERNIE1.0 Base（max-len-512）model and extract it into `./pretrained_model/`